SharvinT/RESTfull_API/README.md

 # RESTfull_API

-For Authenticate and for CRUD functionalities using Nodejs, express and Mongoose
+This API provides Authenticating the User with JWT Token and then CRUD functionalities such as GET, POST, PATCH, PUT, DELETE using Node js, Express and MongoDB